ArchLars/NixArch/README.md

 curl -L https://nixos.org/nix/install | sh -s -- --daemon
 ```

 > The Determinate Systems installer is an alternative that enables flakes and other modern defaults automatically.
-See its documentation for CI‑friendly installation behaviour.

 Enable flakes and the new Nix command explicitly: